-- Q: Who is the recorder-treasurer's supervisor? - A: The recorder-treasurer is an elected official and therefore is not supervised in the sense of an employee.
-However, the council may prescribe additional duties (ACA § 14-44-109).
+Q: Who is the recorder-treasurer's supervisor?

+A: The recorder-treasurer is an elected official and therefore is not supervised in the same sense as an employee.
+However, the council may prescribe additional duties (A.C.A. § 14-44-109).
 The recorder-treasurer should in general perform his or her duties in cooperation with other elected officials.